aveek-brahmachari/MLDS-2021-Stryker-Hackathon/README.md

     1. Apply PCA to project the points in each of the clusters on the principle eigen vector before regression.

 Both objective 1 and 2

     2. Use the slopes from the linear regression on each of the clusters and find a single slope representing the whole data.
+The lines should pass through respective cluster centers.
     3. Use the slopes from the PCA on each of the clusters and find a single slope representing the whole data.
-    4. The lines should pass through respective cluster centers.
+The lines should pass through respective cluster centers.